CalmTed/pr/20/readme.txt

-019019this is new projectthis is new project this site is properti of Ted Frost to take it or part of it please contact: me@ted9.xyz
+021021site for skates ridessite for skates rides this site is property of Ted Frost to take it or part of it please contact: me@ted9.xyz